 Hive Hygiene – Keeping Your Beehive Clean and Healthy

 Hive hygiene is one of the simplest but most powerful tools a beekeeper has.
-Clean equipment, thoughtful comb rotation and careful handling of frames all help reduce the risk of disease and keep colonies strong.
+Clean equipment, thoughtful comb rotation and careful handling of frames all help reduce the risk of disease, discourage pests and keep colonies strong.
 This guide focuses on practical, UK-style beekeeping where weather, forage and regulations shape how we look after bees.
+For the wider health context, use it alongside the bee diseases and pests overview, bacterial diseases and bee pests pages.

 Bees are naturally good housekeepers, but they can only work with the hive you give them.
 Old comb, contaminated equipment and poor apiary habits make life harder for colonies and easier for pests and pathogens.
 The aim of this page is to give you a clear set of routines you can build into your day-to-day hive management from your very first season.